SuperVK/sparse-image-repr-bep/bep.typ

 // _The following is a bit unclear to me, especially where the definition of the exponential map comes from_ -> kijk naar boek van Hall
 // #quote-box[
-Lie groups and Lie algebras are related to each other through the _exponential map_.
+Lie groups and Lie algebras are related to each other through the exponential map.
 For our case the exponential map $exp_(Aff^+(RR^2)) : aff(RR^2) -> Aff^+(RR^2)$ is given by $exp(A)$.

 Doing this for $W$ and $v$ seperately is equivalent to $